 Most of us couldn’t host the Oscars just right off the bat.
 Then again, after this year’s epic mix-up, I’m not sure you’d want that privilege anyway.

 Great webinars, just like any other events, require planning.
-That’s why we’ve previously written these two articles on how to create your first webinar and the step-by-step guide to creating a webinar that sells.
+That’s why we’ve previously written these two articles on how to create your first webinar and how to structure your webinar content the right way.

 But don’t be misled – planning isn’t everything.
 You can prepare the most inspiring presentation, have the narrating skills of Morgan Freeman, and still get little to no ROI if there’s no one to hear you speak.